bacadra/pulsar-linter-ruff/README.md

 The following commands are available:

-- `linter:lint`: a command of [linter](https://github.com/steelbrain/linter) package,
+- `linter:lint`: manually run a linting (function of [linter](https://github.com/steelbrain/linter) package)
-- `linter-ruff:fix`: run fix violations,
+- `linter-ruff:fix`: attempt to fix violations by ruff
-- `linter-ruff:toggle-noqa`: toggle package setting of noqa's used,
+- `linter-ruff:toggle-noqa`: toggle package setting of noqa's used
-- `linter-ruff:open-default-config`: open ruff default config file.
+- `linter-ruff:global-pyproject`: open ruff default config file

 ## Settings

 The linter settings can be set by package options or via configuration file.
 The package options has higher priority, so if you want use configuration file, then leave empty `Rule selection` items.

-A default configuration `pyproject.toml` can be opened (and created if doesn't exists) by command `linter-ruff:open-default-config`.
+A default configuration `pyproject.toml` can be opened (and created if doesn't exists) by command `linter-ruff:global-pyproject`.

 The details of configuration file (e.g. commands, file discovery) can be found at ruff [config discovery](https://docs.astral.sh/ruff/configuration/#config-file-discovery).

 # Contributing

-If you have any ideas on how to improve the package, spot any bugs, or would like to support the development of new features, please feel free to share them via GitHub.
+Got ideas to make this package better, found a bug, or want to help add new features?
+Just drop your thoughts on GitHub — any feedback’s welcome!